Circumstances Leading to a Grant of Request for Modified Duties and/or Flexible Schedule:

 - Request Approval: Requests must be approved by the department head, dean, and provost:

-- A request form is available on the Disability Services Forms page.
+- The modified duties request form is available on the Disability Services Forms page.

 - If the department head does not support the request, the reasons for denial shall be provided in writing, and the request automatically forwarded to the dean for further review and action.